odyssomay/paredit/README.md

 The plugin is under development, but intended to be finished before 2013-05-25.

+## Implementation Status

+Below is a list of all currently fully implemented paredit commands.

+Note: The actual name of the commands inside sublime text use underscores instead of hyphens.
+E.g. *paredit-open-round* is called *paredit_open_round*.

+### Basic Insertion Commands

+* paredit-open-round
+* paredit-close-round
+* paredit-open-square
+* paredit-close-square
+* paredit-doublequote
+* paredit-newline

+### Deleting & killing

+* paredit-forward-delete
+* paredit-backward-delete
+* paredit-kill

+### Extra commands

+These are not part of emacs paredit.

+* paredit-open-curly, same as paredit-open-round but with *{*.
+* paredit-close-curly, same as paredit-close-round but with *}*.
+* paredit-kill-expression, same as paredit-kill, but removes the whole expression.

 ## Installation

 To try the current implementation, clone the repository and place the resulting